 Popkensburg Castle

-Later the castle went to the Lords of Veere through inheritance.
-Maximilian of Burgundy, Marquis of Veere, had some work carried out at the castle in 1553.
-But after he died penniless in 1558 the castle and its lands were publicly sold.
-Its new owners were supporters of the Spanish Crown, so during the Siege of Middelburg (1572-1574) Popkensburg Castle was garrisoned by Spanish soldiers and therefore escaped being destroyed by Sea Beggars.
+Later, the castle came into the hands of the Lords of Veere through inheritance.
+Maximilian of Burgundy, Marquis of Veere, carried out renovations in 1553.
+After he died penniless in 1558, the castle and lands were sold publicly.
+Its new owners supported the Spanish Crown, so during the Siege of Middelburg (1572-1574), Spanish soldiers garrisoned Popkensburg Castle, preventing it from being destroyed by the Sea Beggars.

-In 1631 the castle was bought by Walter Fourmenois.
-When he died it passed on to his sister, who was married to Pieter Boudaen Courten.
-Through marriages and inheritance the castle came into the hands of Jacob van Citters in 1762.
-Jacob was mayor of Middelburg, sub-Stadtholder of the island of Walcheren and a member of the Guardianship Board of William V, Prince of Orange, during his minority.
-Apparently the castle was in a dilapidated state, because Jacob immediately had it restored and made fit for habitation again.
+In 1631, Walter Fourmenois purchased the castle.
+Upon his death, it was inherited by his sister, who was married to Pieter Boudaen Courten.
+Through marriages and inheritance, Jacob van Citters acquired the castle in 1762.
+Jacob was the mayor of Middelburg, sub-Stadtholder of Walcheren, and a member of the Guardianship Board of William V, Prince of Orange, during his minority.
+The castle was evidently in poor condition, prompting Jacob to restore it and make it livable again.

 Gallery